Loveable Lemons

 • Butter - Unsalted butter is the best option here.
 I tried to use salted butter, and the result was too salty.
 It is best to control the salt yourself.

 • White Wine - Anything wine that you would drink is a great option for risotto.
-I love a pinot grigio.
+I love a Pinot Grigio.

 • Chicken Stock - Use a low FODMAP version that is also reduced salt or unsalted.
 Using low FODMAP stock cubes is another option.
 Follow the directions on the package to add boiling water.

-• Parmesan Cheese - It is important to grab a chunk of parmesan cheese that is not already grated for you.
-I love to use my cheese slicer to shave fresh parmesan.
+• Parmesan Cheese - It is important to grab a chunk of Parmesan cheese that is not already grated for you.
+I love to use my cheese slicer to shave fresh Parmesan.

 two pans on a stovetop with a=butter melting in the lower one.